mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 TODO: Photo

-For development work on TinyPilot, I often test changes against a real device, so I use this Dell mini PC as a spare device where I can blow away the OS or restart it frequently without disrupting any other work.
+For development work on TinyPilot, I often test changes against a real device.
+I use this Dell mini PC as a spare device because I can frequently reboot it or blow away the OS without disrupting any other work.

 ## How do I arrange components in a rack?

 Once I selected my rack components, the next step was figuring out how to lay everything out.
-I tried to find guides for how you're supposed to do it, and I didn't find much guidance.
+I tried to find guides on how you're supposed to do it, but I couldn't find much guidance.
 Instead, I just reasoned out what made sense to me.

-To plan the layout, I used a spreadsheet and color coded it.
+To plan the layout, I used a spreadsheet and color-coded it.
 This was also helpful in thinking about what size rack to purchase.
-I wanted the rack to contain everything I wanted now plus a little room to grow.
+I wanted the rack to contain everything I wanted now, plus a little room to grow.

 {{<img src="rack-spreadsheet.webp" max-width="200px" has-border="true" caption="I considered different rack layouts by just swapping elements in a spreadsheet.">}}

 ### Place heavy components on the bottom of your rack

-The one piece of guidance around server rack layouts that everyone seemed to agree on is that heavier components should go on the bottom.
+Everyone seemed to agree on one rule about server rack layouts: mount the heaviest components on the bottom.

 The rack has a lot of expensive equipment.
 You don't want it to fall over and damage things or, worse, injure someone.
 So, you want it to have a low center of gravity to maximize stability.